deckhouse/sds-replicated-volume/docs/FAQ.md

 ## Why do you recommend using local disks (and not NAS)?

-Motivation: DRBD replicates data over the network.
-If NAS is used, the network load will increase as well as the read/write latency.
+DRBD uses the network for data replication.
+When using NAS, network load will increase significantly because nodes will synchronize data not only with NAS but also between each other.
+Similarly, read/write latency will also increase.
+NAS typically involves using RAID on its side, which also adds overhead.